thenickedwards/duels_mapping/app-duels-mapping/public/data/README.md

 | aerial_duels_won_pct | Real      | Percent of aerial duels won (duels as percentage)                                              |
 | load_datetime        | Timestamp | Load timestamp with time zone (continued tracking of data reliability and ETL pipeline health) |

-`schmetzer_scores_{season}` and `schmetzer_scores_all` - serve as the final destination tables, including point tabulations attributed to each individual statistic as well as the composite metric as scored and ranked by the custom algorithim, ready for reporting and visualization.
+`schmetzer_scores_{season}` and `schmetzer_scores_all` - serve as the final destination tables, including point tabulations attributed to each individual statistic as well as the composite metric as scored and ranked by the custom algorithm, ready for reporting and visualization.

 | Column Name          | Data Type | Description                                                                                    |
 | -------------------- | --------- | ---------------------------------------------------------------------------------------------- |